Contributors Dropdown icon

 Engaged sessions are a helpful metric for determining whether some of your website’s pages are underperforming and could use a refresh.
 Especially if the number of engaged sessions is low on a landing page you've created for some display ads, you may need to rethink the headers and imagery to see what can be more engaging.

 Looking at the different traffic sources can also be valuable for your marketing plan.
-Suppose some data sources like social media channels or email perform better than others.
+Suppose some data sources like social media platforms or email perform better than others.
 In that case, it might be worth increasing your ad spend in those areas rather than spreading your costs across multiple underperforming channels.

 2. Google Ads